HOW-TO GUIDES

 So you're ready to get started?
 Watch our how-to tutorial before you start your build.

-Before you begin any DIY project, make sure to wear the appropriate personal safety equipment.
+Before you begin any DIY project, wear the appropriate personal safety equipment.
 Eye protection, ear protection, gloves, long pants, a long-sleeved shirt, and reinforced toe shoes are recommended.
-Always make sure that you have a first aid kit nearby.
-For any home project, be certain to follow local code and permitting requirements.
+Always make sure you have a first aid kit nearby.
+For any home project, be sure to follow local code and permitting requirements.

 Step 1